mwakidenis/sautify/README.md

 Sautify is built to run great on modern Android devices. iOS support is planned.
 Releases may be shared periodically for testing (when a new issue arises or feature request).

+Report the issues you encounter or suggest features on the [GitHub Issues page](https://github.com/wambugu/sautify/issues).
+Though stable releases are prioritized, beta versions may be shared for testing new features until we reach `v1.0.0`.
+Expect a consistent stream of updates and improvements.

 ## Privacy

 Sautify is designed with a user‑first mindset.
 It avoids unnecessary data collection and respects your listening.